Deborah suggests that we consider

 The day began with this ray of light from Maria Popova's Marginalian:

 I remain cautiously optimistic.
 I think if we can move beyond the anxiety and dread and despair, there is a promise of something shifting not just culturally, but spiritually, too.
 I feel that potential in the air, or maybe a sort of subterranean undertow of concern and connectivity, a radical and collective move towards a more empathetic and enhanced existence...
 It does seem possible — even against the criminal incompetence of our governments, the planet's ailing health, the divisiveness that exists everywhere, the shocking lack of mercy and forgiveness, where so many people seem to harbour such an irreparable animosity towards the world and each other — even still, I have hope.
 Collective grief can bring extraordinary change, a kind of conversion of the spirit, and with it a great opportunity.
 We can seize this opportunity, or we can squander it and let it pass us by.
 I hope it is the former.
-I feel there is a readiness for that, despite what we are led to believe.
+I feel there is a readiness for that, despite what we are led to believe....which makes a pretty good beginning for more from Margulis and Lovelock.To which Popova adds:

 In my own experience, nothing seeds cynicism more readily than the withholding of forgiveness — forgiveness of others, of the world, of Father Chance and Mother Circumstance; above all, of oneself.
 Self-forgiveness is indeed the most potent antidote to cynicism I know.